 - Lightly grease the ring of springform and place it over the cake to form a 'container' for the cream filling.

 - Place top layer onto filling (if filling is still too soft, wait a bit before placing top cake layer.)

 - Cover with plastic wrap and refrigerate at least 4 hours before serving.

 - Remove ring and smooth the cream sides if needed.

-- Dust with icing sugar by putting about 1 tsp of icing sugar into a small sieve and tap gently to let the sugar "snow" onto the cake.
+- Dust with powdered sugar by putting about 1 tsp of powdered sugar into a small sieve and tap gently to let the sugar "snow" onto the cake.

 - Makes 12 servings.